 - Do not leave small pets like rabbits, cats, or small dogs outside unattended, especially at night.

-Vernon Hills residents with concerns or questions can contact the Vernon Hills Police Department at 847-362-4449 and press 0 to be connected to a telecommunicator.
-If needed call 911 immediately.
+Vernon Hills residents with concerns or questions that require an immediate police response should call 911.
+Otherwise, you can also call 847-362-4449 and press 0 to be connected to a telecommunicator.

 For more information visit https://urbancoyoteresearch.com/